 The stretchy material also stretches in the pocket, making for a saggy load.

-The new iteration of the Avery has just one zippered pocket but it does exactly what we want: a secure place to stash a phone, an ID, or a snack.
+The new iteration of the Avery has just one zippered pocket but it is exactly what we want: a secure place to stash a phone, an ID, or a snack.
 The angle of the zipper allows for easy access when we need to snap a quick pic or have a trail snack.
 The pocket is mesh-lined for maximum breathability, keeping our smartphones free from condensation and sweat.
 We did find that the extra-stretchy fabric did not allow the pocket to have much structural integrity and heavy objects felt a little saggy.

 An overall great choice, this short descends well, climbs well, and keeps you cool on warm days!

 Overall, it is the cut that we most appreciate in the Yeti Avery.
-These shorts have a streamlined and flattering look The fabric is heathered and looks a bit like your favorite old tee.
+These shorts have a streamlined and flattering look.
+The fabric is heathered and looks a bit like your favorite old tee.
 There are some nice contrasting touches with the logo and pocket, but the overall look is pretty minimal.
 We appreciate details like the notched cuff and contrasting button grommets for added cuteness.

-At $90, the Yeti Avery is in the middle of the pack, price-wise, of shorts that we tested.
+The Yeti Avery is in the middle of the pack, price-wise, of shorts that we tested.
 Considering how versatile, comfortable, lightweight, and breathable it is, that is a smokin' deal.
 It is not our top choice for protection, but it is one of the best all-around shorts we tested.

 With style, pedal-friendly design, length for kneepads and one perfectly placed zippered pocket The Avery does its job well.
 It runs small and is not the stretchiest of the shorts we tested, but for most of our testers, the Avery was irresistible.